 Over the past 30 years, I've defended thousands of drug trafficking cases and come up with some ideas.
 Especially in today's climate, you have to realize that at least in Los Angeles County, the prosecutor who is in charge as I make this post has disbanded the major narcotics unit of the district attorney's office.

-On the flip side of that, they still have the same prosecutors in a lot of cases handling the drug trafficking cases, so those prosecutors are still, in some circumstances, trying to seek extensive sentences even though the DA's office is not, as far as their leadership goes, heavily attempting to prosecute and put these individuals away for a long time.
+On the flip side of that, they still have the same prosecutors in a lot of cases handling the drug trafficking cases.
+These prosecutors are responsible for presenting the case against you in court.
+However, the DA's office, as far as their leadership goes, is not heavily attempting to prosecute and put these individuals away for a long time.

-So, you have a little conflict between the leadership of the DA's office in Los Angeles and the prosecutors on the line handling these cases.
+So, there is a little conflict between the leadership of the DA's office in Los Angeles and the prosecutors who are handling these cases.

 Review of the Specific Details of Your Drug Case